davidleimst/cookie_monster_educational_game/README.md

 ### Run game

-A live version of the game can be accessed via Github Pages, or run locally by downloading this folder and starting "Index.html" within the "Docs" folder.
+A live version of the game can be accessed via Github Pages: https://davidleimst.github.io/cookie_monster_educational_game/ , or run locally by downloading this folder and starting "Index.html" within the "Docs" folder.

 ## Authors